 Code of Practice in Research

-1. GeneralAs stated in the Gallery’s Strategic Plan, one of its six strategic objectives is ‘to increase the understanding of and engagement with the Collection and the art of portraiture through outstanding research, exhibitions and displays, publishing, regional and digital programmes’.
+As stated in the Corporate Plan 2017-2027, one of the Gallery’s eight Strategic Objectives is ‘to increase the understanding of and engagement with the Collection and the art of portraiture through outstanding interpretation, research, exhibitions and displays, learning, publishing, regional and digital programmes’.

 Underpinning this is a commitment to the highest standards of scholarly and professional practice.
 The same level of integrity will apply whether it is in the storing and conservation of its collections (the prime instruments of research at the Gallery); the processes whereby research is conducted; and its results, whether through printed publication, display and exhibition, or through electronic publication.